MedAmine555/retail-lakehouse-platform/README.md

 ## End-to-End Data Engineering Project (Databricks + Delta Lake)

 > Designed and implemented a scalable lakehouse architecture to integrate ERP, CRM, and relational data into a unified analytics platform.
+> Built as an end-to-end data engineering pipeline simulating real-world retail data integration on Databricks.

 ---